-The scope has a built in component tester.
+The scope has a built-in component tester.
 The test object is connected with 4 mm banana plugs.
 In this mode the Y amplifiers and the time base are turned off.
-If the components are part of a circuit this must be de energized and disconnected from safety ground.
-Except for the two test leads there must be no further connection between scope and component.
+Only individual components may be tested, i.e. they must not be part of a circuit, if voltages are to be applied to the BNC connectors.
+If the components are part of a circuit this must be deenergized and disconnected from safety ground.
+Except for the two test leads there may be no further connection between scope and component.
 (See "Tests within a circuit").
 As described in section "Safety" all ground connections of the scope are connected to safety ground including those of the component tester.
 As long as individual components are tested this is of no consequence.